aagavin/garbageday/README.md

 ===========

-aws lambda function to get collection schedule for an address
+aws lambda function to get collection schedule for a pick up secdule